Kajabi/getdx-monorepo-service-identifier-action/README.md

-# 📖 GitHub Action for Identifying Monorepo Services to send to GetDX
+# 📖 GitHub Action for Identifying Mono(repo/lith) Services to send to GetDX

 [Read the `docs`](./docs/index.md)